stijnvanhulle/ChatIntelligent/README.md

 # Chatintelligent

-Chatintelligent is a application where you can chat with friends and also with strangers.
+Chatintelligent is a application where you can chat with friends and strangers.
 You can call someone by saying 'Call [username].
 There is also a intelligent build in where you can ask questions, this can been done by saying 'Steve [question]'.
 The connection between the video is handeld by WebRTC, so no server needed to process the video.

 Online version: